- About Us

 Reba M. Sebelist Scholarships

 Two Sebelist Awards ($500 each) are available for the coming academic year.
-One scholarship will be awarded to an OT student and one scholarship will be awarded to an OTA student.
 Scholarship recipients are invited, but not required, to become active members of a POTA Board committee/task force in the coming fiscal year and assume a student leadership role.
 Awardees are invited and encouraged to attend their local POTA district meeting in the spring/summer to receive their award.

 To apply for a scholarship

-- Scholarships are available only to POTA student members who are enrolled full-time in an entry-level occupational therapy education program (either OTA or OTR) located in Pennsylvania.
+1. Scholarships are available only to POTA student members who are enrolled full-time in an entry-level occupational therapy education program (either OTA or OTR) located in Pennsylvania, or who are PA residents.
 If you matriculate in a Pennsylvania OT education program, and are not yet a POTA member, please join now through our efficient online membership registration, then return to complete your application and submit by the deadline.

-Applicants are responsible to ensure that Program Director's Eligibility Form and two reference letters are submitted on time.
-Applicants should advise individuals who submit these materials that they will receive e-mail confirmation following their submission.
 POTA will not follow up to request missing materials from incomplete applications.
-The Scholarship Committee will review only those online applications that also include the Program Director's Eligibility Form and two confidential references, all submitted by the March 31st deadline.
+The Scholarship Committee will review only those online applications that also include a faculty signature, submitted by the May 15 deadline.

 Scholarships from Occupational Therapy Associations in other states